wsxrfv9090/Quantitative-Investment-Algorithms/readme.md

 - [x]   6.
 Repeat to find the minimum total variation
 - [x]   7.
 Elbow plot
 ## 4. SVM using pytorch algorithm, this draws the line for binary classification
-- [ ]    Finding best fit support vector classifier
+- [x]    Finding best fit support vector classifier
-- [ ]      1.
+- [x]      1.
 Shuffle the data
-- [ ]      2.
+- [x]      2.
 Calculate signed distances, reflecting the witch side each point is on, and it's euclidean distance to the SVC
-- [ ]      3.
+- [x]      3.
 Define hinge loss
-- [ ]      4.
+- [x]      4.
 Minimize the hinge loss function using iterations and gradient descent
-- [ ]      5.
+- [x]      5.
 Output it's weights and bias
+- [ ]    Improvments to be made:
+- [ ]      1.
+Change datatype as a deployable parameter
+- [ ]      2.
+Pack functions better
+- [ ]      3.
+Design a batch option
 ##  5. OVO using pytorch algorithm, do one by one voting system, this uses the SVM function for each 2 clusters clustered by the k means cluster
 - [ ]    OVO classification (multiclass classification) implementation
 - [ ]      1.
 Add k means cluster output as datas labels